-For peer teaching assessments that occur immediately prior to an instructor being considered for third-year progress assessment or promotion and tenure, an assessment report from the committee also must be completed.
-The report will be included in an instructor's third-year progress assessment or promotion or tenure materials.
+For peer teaching assessments that occur immediately prior to an instructor being considered for third-year progress assessment or tenure or promotion, an assessment report from the committee also must be completed.
+The report will be included in an instructor's third-year progress assessment or tenure or promotion materials.